XinyuanLu00/CS6101_GNUD/README.md

 ``user_news.json`` is the browsing news data for each user.
 For example, user 1 browse news 2,3,4.

 ## Experiment Environment
+Python 3 TensorFlow.
+Due to the CUDA version, we run it on CPU and the time expenses is about 7mins each time.

 ##